Glossary term

 dealer

-A cross-source market actor term whose role depends on whether the source is focused on product supply or vehicle-credit eligibility.
+A multi-source commercial actor term whose exact role depends on whether the source concerns ESPR product offers, waste transactions, or US clean-vehicle credit workflows.

 What does dealer mean?

 Dealer is a good example of an everyday commercial word taking on different legal functions across sources.
-In one context it may relate to product distribution; in another it becomes part of the mechanics of a tax credit.
+In one context it may relate to product distribution; in another it becomes part of the mechanics of a tax credit or a waste transaction.

 Official definitions by source